 The main target group are women entrepreneurs, who failed or are currently facing challenges within the arts and creative industries, and are seeking for a restart to establish themselves in these field.
 As the second main target group, the PR will also focus on potential mentors.
 These mentors can be successful entrepreneurs, business owners, managers, professionals, graduate entrepreneurial students from the HEIs partner project and others in arts and creative industries.

 The solution to address the need and positively impact the main target groups is comprised of one main deliverable:

 The RestART Analysis Report.
 The report will provide evidence gained through desk research, qualitative research (a minimum of 30 in-depth interviews) and quantitative research (125+ responses to a web-based survey).

-While the interviews focus on second-chance entrepreneurs with the aim to better understand their situation (challenges, drivers …), the survey will target multi-stakeholder group (consisting of representatives from the arts, female entrepreneurship, and local and public actors) and to determine the willingness to become a mentor, as well as what are the main capacities needed to support second-chance female entrepreneurs in the arts and creative sector (e.g., their current state of knowledge / expertise in different areas).
+While the interviews focus on women entrepreneurs with the aim to better understand their situation (challenges, drivers etc.), the survey will target multi-stakeholder group (consisting of representatives from the arts, women entrepreneurship, and local and public actors and to determine the willingness to become a mentor, as well as what are the main capacities needed to support restarting women entrepreneurs in the arts and creative sector (e.g. their current state of knowledge / expertise in different areas).